-As a member of the Senate Environment and Public Works Committee, I serve as chairman of the Water and Wildlife Subcommittee.
-From this leadership position, I am working to reinvigorate our Clean Water statutes.
+As a member of the Senate Environment and Public Works Committee, I am working to reinvigorate our Clean Water statutes.
 I have authored laws to tackle polluted stormwater runoff (PL111-378), and I am working with a bipartisan group of senators to make drinking water and wastewater facility improvements more affordable.
 We are working to protect endangered species, and taking steps to protect essential wildlife habitat like wetlands.

 - Some people and businesses waste an enormous amount of water every day.
 What can be done to conserve water?